7 Best Running Shoes For Plantar Fasciitis in 2023

 Based on studies, plantar fasciitis affects 1 in every 10 adults, both men and women.
 Whether you are an athlete or not, one of the ways to reduce plantar fasciitis is to wear comfortable shoes.

-We have tested over 40 running shoes that are recommended for plantar fasciitis in our lab to help you find the best ones.
-And because you may have preferences regarding the level of support, cushioning, or price range, we have selected our top picks in different categories.
+In our lab and on the runs, we have tested running shoes that are recommended for plantar fasciitis to help you find the best ones.
+And because you may have different preferences regarding the level of support, cushioning, or price range, we have selected our top picks in different categories.

 Best running shoes for plantar fasciitis overall